The-Software-Gorilla/tdd-by-example/README.md

 # Test Driven Development Example Code

+**NOTE:** This repository requires an SSH token and SSH URL to clone.

 Back in 2004, I was working for a company that had one of the most extensive test suites I have ever seen (to this day).
 The majority of the codebase was written in C/C++ and even though we were using Rational Clearcase for version control, we had a very strict build process that regression-tested all code during the nightly-build.